 Here’s an example of the Staybridge Suites San Diego.

 Most (all?)
-Staybridge Suites offer dinner on Tuesday – Thursday nights.
-The Staybridge Suites San Diego offers “Sundowner Receptions with free beer, wine and sake. ”
+Staybridge Suites offer dinner during 3 days on the week.
+It’s often on Tuesday – Thursday nights, but can vary.
+The Staybridge Suites San Diego offers “Sundowner Receptions with free beer, wine and sake.”
+When we stayed at the Staybridge Suites Orlando Airport South, the dinner was Monday-Wednesday and on the day we were there was a full taco bar with all the fixings!

 One bonus is that Staybridge Suites are often pretty commonly on the IHG Pointbreaks list.
 The Staybridge Suites San Diego is on the current (October and November) list, which means that it can be booked for only 5,000 points a night!!